 The very shape of the beard hair when trimmed is another reason for itching.
 When you shave with a razor, the hair is cut at an angle where it looks like a pointed needle.
 Meaning, as it grows, the hair tends to bend and scratch the skin of the face.

-Tips To Keep Your Beard From Itching
+How To Keep My Beard From Itching; Tips

 1.Clean Your Beard and Face

-The first tip on how to keep your beard from itching is washing your face and beard well.
+The first tip on how to keep your beard from itching is to wash your face and beard well.
 This is the starting point for getting rid of irritation and itching.
 Always try to use a beard-specific shampoo.
 Conventional hair shampoos are not good to use on the face.
 This is because they contain surfactants that remove moisture from the skin.

 A shaving shampoo is lighter and regulated to clean and moisturize both the beard and the skin beneath it.
 Furthermore, they help to remove dead cells and clear the way for new beard hair to grow freely without getting stuck or inflamed, use a facial scrub at least twice a week.
 You don’t need a beard though, to clean your face.
 Cleaning your face even when you are freshly shaven will not only help when you DO have a beard, it is just an overall good practice of hygiene.
 As stated above, facial scrubs also help with this.